-What Happens After the Deposition in a Personal Injury Claim?
+What To Expect After the Deposition in a Personal Injury Claim

 Posted on Saturday, October 8th, 2022 at 6:34 pm

 Depositions are routinely taken during the discovery phase of a personal injury lawsuit.
 In a deposition, you will provide testimony under oath to another attorney.
 A court reporter will record your exact response to each question.